imgios/thoughts/content/posts/building-an-homelab-part-i.md

 Spare hardware, Raspberry Pis, servers and mini PCs.
 What are they?
 Is it a shopping list?
 Well, no. These are things that IT enthusiasts usually use to set up a homelab.

 Homelabs are made to address different needs and/or purposes.
-They can be a place to learn and experiment or a safe environment with some services.
+They can be a place to learn and experiment new topics or a safe environment to spin up self-hosted services.
 Some common use cases are:
 - Build an own private cloud to store your files
 - Build your own streaming platform (for educational purposes 👀)
 - Build an ephemeral playground for a specific topic

+Building an homelab can be easy as spinning up some Docker containers on a given machine or complex as setting up a Kubernetes cluster with several nodes.
+Furthermore, they can be cheap by using spare hardware or expensive buying new hardware to use.

+You decide.

 ## Why am I building an homelab?